TanushGoel/Genome540-541/README.md

 Homework 8: Hidden Markov Models (HMM), Parameter Estimation (EM/Baum-Welch Training)

 Homework 9: Viterbi Algorithm, Evolutionarily Conserved Segments (ECS), Putative Neutral/Functional Sequences

+# Genome541
+## Introduction to Computational Molecular Biology: Genome and Protein Sequence Analysis

+Genome 541 provides a survey of topics within the field of computational molecular biology.
+The course is divided into five two-week blocks, each devoted to a single topic and taught by a different instructor.
+This year, the topics include protein structure, single-cell analysis, epigenomics, cancer genomics, and phylogenetics.